 She shoved one of Michael’s rec league trophies to the side with her elbow and then left it there so that she could prop her head on her hand.

 “Michael, I know I’ve been strict on you since Matt left.
 And there is no way you can understand this—you probably never will be able to cause you ain’t eva gonna be a momma.
 But I loved you and yo brotha’ the minute I knew you existed.
 The minute I took those pregnancy tests, I was in love.
 But, with love came a whole lot of worry.
-I swear that living in these parts robs from a mother—the ability to love mo than you worry.
+I swear that living in these parts robs the luxury of lovin mo than worryin’.
 I can’t enjoy you and freely love you sometimes because I am so focused on trying to protect you.
 It’s like them rich women with an expensive diamond, who can’t wear it cause they think somebody gonna steal it from them.
 Difference is—they got insurance.
 There is no replacing you.